-You tend to see myriads of posts and articles related to the best brokers for small Forex traders, but finding a good institutional Forex broker for large accounts is equally as difficult as the former.
+You tend to see countless of posts and articles related to the best brokers for Forex traders with smaller account balances, but finding a good institutional Forex broker for large accounts is equally as difficult as the former.

 Since the average retail trader is starting up with small capital, finding good guidance is troublesome for bigger investors who need large account Forex brokers.
-However, it is time to fix that issue right now.
+However, it is time to fix that issue right now as we detail the best Forex brokers for larger account balances.

 When Do You Need Large Account Forex Brokers?